27 Great Foods from the 1990s That Will Remind You of Simpler Times

 Yoplait Trix Yogurt

-Today's youth just doesn't understand that Trix wasn't just a cereal—with actual shapes, that is—but also a deliciously fruity yogurt.
+Today's youth just don't understand that Trix wasn't just a cereal—with actual shapes, that is—but also a deliciously fruity yogurt.
 Between cotton candy and watermelon, it was nearly impossible to choose a favorite flavor.

 If you remember a time when Doritos were 3D cone shapes, then—no joke—it's time to start using retinol.
 OK, maybe that's a bit dramatic, but these chips were truly from a different time—kids today will never know the joy of munching on these during lunch.